jmhayes3/binks.js/README.md

 # binksjs

 binksjs is a chatbot that integrates Discord.js with the new OpenAI Assistants API.
-The bot operates within Discord channels, listening to messages and using OpenAI to generate responses.
+The bot operates within Discord channels, listening to messages and using the Assistants API to generate responses.

 ## Features